Spijkervet/eurovision-dataset/README.md

 ### run.sh
 The `run.sh` file makes it easy to either replicate the full dataset or download the latest version and extract the audio features from all the songs.
 By default, `sh run.sh` will run the scraper from the local Python environment.
 With `sh run.sh docker`, a Docker container is used to run the scraper.

-By supplying an `audio` flag, e.g. `sh run.sh docker audio`, only the audio from the YouTube stream will be collected.
+By supplying an `audio` flag, e.g. `sh run.sh docker audio`, the audio from the YouTube streams in `contestants.csv` will be collected.

 ### Using Docker
 Run `sh run.sh docker` to build the Dockerfile and run the `main.py` from within the container, no additional setup should be necessary.
 This will replicate the dataset, both the `contestants.csv` and `votes.csv` files.